lipex360x/DT-money/README.md

 #### :zap: Introduction

-This is a financial control app
+This is a React Financial Control App

 ---